Clematis Planting and Care Tips

 Fill in the rest of the soil around the roots and firm gently with your fist.
 Leave a saucer-shaped depression or a shallow trench all around the plant as this helps to direct water into the plant’s roots.

 Soak all newly planted clematis plants thoroughly.
-During the first growing season, you need to keep an eye for the plant and water it when the soil is dry.
+During the first growing season, you need to keep an eye on the plant and water it when the soil is dry.

 After the plant is properly established, you can reduce the frequency of watering.